-The differential equations of second order are one of the equations that cannot be solved simply, thus it is necessary to classify them in special equations, for example linear and non-linear equations.
-Differential equation with constant multipliers is one of the linear equations and the Cauchi differential equation is the nonlinear one.
+The differential equations of second order are apply to solve many problems of applied engineering.
+The solutions of of these equations are not gotten simply.
+Thus differential equations of second order are classified in special equations, for example linear and nonlinear equations.
+One of the linear differential equations is differential equations whit constant multipliers and the Cauchi differential equation is the nonlinear one.
 These equations are received in the formulation of applied mathematics problems, but in nature the fuzzy second equations are caught for example in physics problems, mechanical problems and etc.

-The H-derivative of fuzzy number-valued function was introduced for solving a fuzzy first order equation in [9].
-Under this setting, the existence and uniqueness of a solution of fuzzy differential equations were studied in [3,4].
-Under H-derivative.
-The numerical method for solving differential equations is studied by Pallingkinis through Runge-Kutah method, [21].
+In [9], the H-derivative of fuzzy number-valued function was introduced for solving a fuzzy first order equation then the existence and uniqueness of a solution of fuzzy differential equations were studied in [3,4].
+Under H-derivative, the numerical method for solving differential equations is studied by Parandin through Runge-Kutah method, [18].
 The strong general differentiable was introduced in [4].
 This concept allows us to solve the problem of H-derivative.
-The existence of fuzzy differential equations of second order are studied by Allahviranloo et al., in [1] and then by Zhang [27], Under the general H-derivative, [16].
+The existence of fuzzy differential equations of second order are studied by Allahviranloo et al., in [1] and then by Zhang [25], Under the general H-derivative, [16].
 Khastan et al. studied solving second order equations under boundary value problem by the general H-derivative, [14].
 Allahviranloo and Hooshangian searched fuzzy second order derivations more, investigated the relationships between fuzzy second order derivations and found the solution of fuzzy constant multipliers and Cauchi second order equations with fuzzy initial values [2].
-Some numerical methods for solving fuzzy second order derivations are studied in [10, 17, 19, 25]
+Some numerical methods for solving fuzzy second order derivations are studied in [10,17,23].